Write For Democracy Presents

 How long should my video be?

-The minimum is 1 minute.
-The maximum is 5 minutes.
+Your video should be a minimum of 30 seconds and a maximum of 3 minutes.
 Winners will be chosen based upon the quality, power and effectiveness of the videos they make, within those time limits.

 What language should I use in the video?